#1 Family Favorite Myrtle Beach, South Carolina

 Other Things to Do

-Myrtle Beach is a golfer’s paradise and some recommended courses include The Legends Complex, Wild Wing Plantation, The Fazio Course and the Dye Course at Barefoot Resort and Golf Club, and Pearl Golf Links.
-Green fees are very expensive so look for hot deals online.
-Other entertainment options include The Palace Theater, at Broadway at the Beach, is home to many live shows, including Le Grande Cirque, an acrobat based show with dazzling costumers and unique talents (not to be confused with the world famous Cirque du Soleil).
-The shows last around two hours.
+Myrtle Beach is a golfer’s paradise, with more than 100 courses.
+Some recommended courses are The Legends Complex, Wild Wing Plantation, Fazio Course, Dye Course at Barefoot Resort and Golf Club, and Pearl Golf Links.
+Green fees are very expensive, so look for deals online.

-As you can tell, Myrtle Beach really is the #1 family beach in America.
+As you can tell, Myrtle Beach is the #1 family beach in America for a reason.
 The fun never stops and there is something to interest every age group.
 This is a perfect spot for multigenerational travel and rather than staying in a hotel, consider renting a family sized beach house.
-There are plenty of day trips within minutes from Myrtle Beach so do not be a stranger to them either.
-Safe travels and have a great vacation.
-Feel free to drop us a line if there is anything you would like to know that we did not address.
+Be sure to check out the surrounding areas (like the Hammock Coast); they are definitely worth a day trip.
+Safe travels and have a great vacation to Myrtle Beach, South Carolina!